gabemadl/algorithm/README.md

 # algorithm
-Implementation of common data structures and algorithms in C++
+Efficient open-source implementation of C++ data structures and algorithms